Rational Connectivity and Analytic Contractibility: Approximation by curve models

 Throughout the remainder of this article, we fix an algebraically closed field $k$ of characteristic $0$, and let $K=k((t))$ with ring of integers $R=k[[t]]$.

-The present section is devoted to a proof that if $f:X\lra Y$ is a surjective morphism of smooth projective $k((t))$-varieties, then we can spread any snc $k[[t]]$-model $\mathscr{X}\lra\mathscr{Y}$ of this morphism out to a morphism over a smooth curve.
+The present section is devoted to a proof that if $f:X\longrightarrow Y$ is a surjective morphism of smooth projective $k((t))$-varieties, then we can approximate any snc $k[[t]]$-model $\mathcal{X}\longrightarrow\mathcal{Y}$ of this morphism by a morphism over a smooth curve.
 Moreover, we can do so in a way that preserves the morphism's general relative smoothness and relative rational connectivity when these properties hold over general points of $Y$.

-We begin by establishing a non-relative version of spreading out that replaces $k[[t]]$ with a finite type $k$-variety $S$.
+While this follows from the fact that rational connectedness is a geometric property, we include a proof for completeness.